DL-WG/gcn-lstm-wildfire/README.md

 ## About The Project

-Wildfire prediction has become increasingly crucial due to the escalating impacts of climate change.
-Traditional CNN-based wildfire prediction models struggle with handling missing oceanic data and addressing the long-range dependencies across distant regions in meteorological data.
-In this paper, we introduce an innovative Graph Neural Network (GNN)-based model for global wildfire prediction.
+Wildfire prediction has become increasingly crucial due to the escalating impacts of climate change.
+Traditional CNN-based wildfire prediction models struggle with handling missing oceanic data and addressing the long-range dependencies across distant regions in meteorological data.
+In this paper, we introduce an innovative Graph Neural Network (GNN)-based model for global wildfire prediction.
 We propose a hybrid model that combines the spatial prowess of Graph Convolutional Networks (GCNs) with the temporal depth of Long Short-Term Memory (LSTM) networks.
-Our approach uniquely transforms global climate and wildfire data into a graph representation, addressing challenges such as null oceanic data locations and long-range dependencies inherent in traditional models.
+Our approach uniquely transforms global climate and wildfire data into a graph representation, addressing challenges such as null oceanic data locations and long-range dependencies inherent in traditional models.
 Benchmarking against established architectures using an unseen ensemble of JULES-INFERNO simulations, our model demonstrates superior predictive accuracy.
-Furthermore, we emphasise the model’s explainability, unveiling potential wildfire correlation clusters through community detection and elucidating feature importance via Integrated Gradient analysis.
-Our findings not only advance the methodological domain of wildfire prediction but also underscore the importance of model transparency, offering valuable insights for stakeholders in wildfire management.
+Furthermore, we emphasise the model’s explainability, unveiling potential wildfire correlation clusters through community detection and elucidating feature importance via Integrated Gradient analysis.
+Our findings not only advance the methodological domain of wildfire prediction but also underscore the importance of model transparency, offering valuable insights for stakeholders in wildfire management.

 ## Getting Started